-- 1. Click the user avatar in the upper left corner of FortiClient Console. - 2.
+- 1. Click the user avatar in the upper left corner of FortiClient. - 2.
 Click the phone number or email address, edit the information, and press Enter.

-Specifying user picture manually
+Specifying the user avatar manually

-Although FortiClient can retrieve a picture from Windows, Active Directory, or a cloud application, you can add a picture to FortiClient by taking a photo or uploading a picture.
+Although FortiClient can retrieve an avatar from Windows, Active Directory, or a cloud application, you can add an avatar to FortiClient by taking a photo or uploading an avatar.